Selected Writing

 Newsletter

 Shrieks & Howls: my newsletter examines the connections between the comedy and horror genres, two films at a time.
-The only parameter is that the movies’ titles share a common word.
+I choose pairs of movies whose titles share a common word.
 You can peruse the archives, subscribe, or check out a few of my favorites:

 Humor